sunny525s/Show_Attend_and_Tell/README.md

 This deterministic expectation replaces sampling with a smooth approximation, reducing variance in gradient estimation and making training more stable.

-Together, these mechanisms—the soft attention context computation and the NWGM formulation-enable the model to generate fluent, relevant captions that are grounded in specific parts of the image.
+Together, these mechanisms—the soft attention context computation and the NWGM formulation—enable the model to generate fluent, relevant captions that are grounded in specific parts of the image.

 ## GitHub Contents

 This repository is organized into the following key directories:

 - `code/`: Contains the re-implementation of the _Show, Attend and Tell_ soft-attention model, including training and evaluation scripts.
-- `data/`: Includes the human-annotated captions for each image in the Flickr8k dataset.
+- `data/`: Includes the human-annotated captions for each image in the Flickr8k dataset along with instructions for obtaining the training/validation splits.
 - `results/`: Stores outputs from our experiments, such as evaluation scores, attention visualizations, and generated captions.
 - `poster/`: Contains the final presentation poster in PDF format.
 - `report/`: Includes the final written report submitted for the course.